n8n-io/n8n-docs/docs/nodes/nodes-library/trigger-nodes/KafkaTrigger/README.md

 ## Example Usage

-This workflow allows you to receive messages from a topic and send an SMS if the value of temp is greater than 50.
-You can also find the [workflow](https://n8n.io/workflows/814) on the website.
-This example usage workflow would use the following node.
+This workflow allows you to receive messages from a topic and send an SMS if the value of the temperature is greater than 50.
+You can also find the [workflow](https://n8n.io/workflows/814) on n8n.io.
+This example usage workflow would use the following nodes.
 - [Kafka Trigger]()
 - [IF](../../core-nodes/If/README.md)
 - [Vonage](../../nodes/Vonage/README.md)